 Dairy-Free ( use plant based milk)

-Vegan (use plant based oils, milk and swap the egg for flaxseed or banana0
+Vegan (use plant based oils, milk and swap the egg for flaxseed or banana

-Low in sugar (lower the amount of sugar and use natural sugar)
+Low in sugar (lower the amount of sugar by at least half and use natural sugar such as Stevia, monkfruit or maple syrup)

-Filled Chocolate Mug Cake – Add a large table spoon of homemade Orange & Lime Marmalade to the batter as you are scooping it out to the mug to microwave it and infuse it with an orange zest or orange zest substitutes to get the orange flavour coming through the chocolate.
+Orange Chocolate Mug Cake (with filling) – Add a large table spoon of homemade Orange & Lime Marmalade to the batter as you are scooping it out to the mug to microwave it and infuse it with an orange zest or orange zest substitutes to get the orange flavour coming through the chocolate.

 Serving size & can I scale up or down this recipe?